atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-grammar.md

 then run the command `npm publish`.

+{{#warning}}

+**Warning:** By default the user will need to build the parser on their personal computer before it can be used in Atom.
+This requires them to have the proper build tools and environment, which is often difficult or impossible to set up.
+Instead, consider implementing a CI deployment workflow.
+Properly configured, it will upload prebuilt binaries of the parser for every major platform each time you publish a release.
+You can find detailed instructions on how to do this [here]().

+{{/warning}}

 #### The Package

 Once you have a Tree-sitter parser that is available on npm, you can use it in your Atom package.
 Packages with grammars are, by convention, always named starting with _language_.
 You'll need a folder with a `package.json`, a `grammars` subdirectory, and a single `json` or `cson` file in the `grammars` directory, which can be named anything.